ibm-messaging/kafka-connect-mq-sink/README.md

 ### Using a CCDT file
-Some of the connection details for MQ can be provided in a [CCDT file](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.con.doc/q016730_.htm) by setting `mq.ccdt.url` in the Kafka Connect sink connector configuration file.
+Some of the connection details for MQ can be provided in a [CCDT file](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.con.doc/q016730_.htm) by setting `mq.ccdt.url` in the MQ sink connector configuration file.
 If using a CCDT file the `mq.connection.name.list` and `mq.channel.name` configuration options are not required.

 ### Externalizing secrets
 [KIP 297](https://cwiki.apache.org/confluence/display/KAFKA/KIP-297%3A+Externalizing+Secrets+for+Connect+Configurations) introduced a mechanism to externalize secrets to be used as configuration for Kafka connectors.